collective/collective.developermanual/source/hosting/varnish.rst

     }

     #
-    # Gues which site / virtualhost we are diving into.
+    # Guess which site / virtualhost we are diving into.
     # Apache, Nginx or Plone directly
     #
     sub choose_backend {